-Methods used to measure and manage credit risk in the year ended 31 March 2019 were the same as in the prior year.
-The DMO continued to analyse financial markets, in particular how credit conditions, regulatory developments, market liquidity and potential direct or indirect impacts resulting from the United Kingdom's exit from the European Union might affect the DMA's risk profile.
+The risk management framework employed during the year to manage credit risk was the same as in the prior year.
+The DMO continued to analyse financial markets, in particular how credit conditions, regulatory developments, market liquidity and potential direct or indirect impacts resulting from COVID-19 and the United Kingdom's exit from the European Union might affect the DMA's risk profile.